 The Honor Council

+The purpose of the Honor Council is to allow a student to appeal the decision of a faculty member and ensure that multiple violations by a student are addressed appropriately.
 The Honor Council consists of a pool of three faculty and five students, with exactly 2 and 3, respectively, present at each hearing, plus the Chair (or their designee in a conflict of interest).
-Additionally, the Chair of the Honor Council is a non-voting member of the Council and is responsible for ensuring the hearing is conducted in a fair and impartial manner.
+Additionally, the Chair of the Honor Council is a nonvoting member of the Council and is responsible for ensuring the hearing is conducted in a fair and impartial manner.
 The Chair will know whether the case is a second offense but will not communicate that information unless and until the determination of responsibility has been reached.

 Honor Council members typically serve at least a two-year term.
-Student members (5) of the Honor Council will be recruited primarily from the Emerging Leaders program and recommended in consultation with the Ombud.
+Student members (5) of the Honor Council will be nominated by faculty members, current Honor Council members, and SGA, and will be selected by the Ombud in consultation with the Honor Council.
 Faculty (4) will be appointed by the Committee on Committees, with one of them appointed as Chair by the Provost/Dean of the College.

 Honor Council Hearing Process

-1. The names of the faculty member bringing the accusation and the respondent are sent to the members of the Honor Council who are scheduled for the next hearing.
-Student members are given the opportunity to recuse themselves from the hearing if they perceive a conflict of interest.
-Then, two faculty and three students from the council, plus the respondent, are scheduled for the hearing.
+- The names of the faculty member bringing the accusation and the respondent are sent to the Chair by the Director of Academic Operations.
+The Chair then reaches out to members of the Honor Council to schedule them for the next hearing.
+Honor Council members are given the opportunity to recuse themselves from the hearing if they perceive a conflict of interest.
+Then, two faculty and three students from the council, plus the respondent, will attend the hearing.

-3. The Chair of the Honor Council calls witnesses to give statements.
+- The Chair of the Honor Council calls witnesses to give statements and provide any relevant evidence or documentation.
 Required witnesses include the faculty member(s) and the respondent.
 Other material witnesses may also be requested by the respondent and the faculty member(s).
 In the event that the faculty member(s) cannot attend, the department chair or other designee may represent them.
+The Honor Council members may ask questions of both parties and witnesses during the hearing.

-8. If more time is required, the Council may have an additional 48 hours to render a decision.
-If there is no decision, if there is a procedural error, or if the instructor who raised the flag request(s) it, the Provost/Dean of the College may review the evidence and recorded hearing and render a decision.
+- If more time is required, the Council may have an additional 48 hours to render a decision.
+If there is no decision (i.e., if a 4/5 majority cannot be reached), if there is a procedural error, or if the instructor who raised the flag request(s) it, the Provost/Dean of the College may review the evidence and recorded hearing and render a decision.
 If unable to render a decision with the available information, the Provost/Dean of the College may request a new hearing.

 Multiple Violations.
 If the student has not accepted responsibility, the Honor Council will not be informed of the previous offense until after responsibility has been determined (only the Chair of the Honor Council will know the hearing is for a second (or more) offense(s)).
 In this case, the hearing process will be followed.
 If a student is then found “responsible” for a second (or more) offense(s), the Chair will inform the Honor Council of the details of the previous offense during the sanction phase of its deliberation.
-If the student already has one (or more) Honor Violation(s), the Honor Council hearing will focus entirely upon whether the penalty should exceed the automatic F mandated for second (or more) violations of the Honor System.
+If the student already has one (or more) Honor Violation(s), the Honor Council hearing will focus entirely upon whether the penalty should exceed the automatic F in the course mandated for second (or more) violations of the Honor System.
+In the event of a second honor violation where the student is found responsible and a penalty of an F in the course is assigned, the grade will be recorded on the student’s transcript.

 A few notes about the Honor Council Hearing: